ROSMITHJ-MSFT/azure-docs/articles/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment.md

 | Windows 10 Pro N  | MicrosoftWindowsDesktop | Windows-10  | RS3-ProN  |

 ## Qualify for Multi-tenant hosting rights
-To qualify for multi-tenant hosting rights and to run Windows 10 images on Azure users must have one of the following subscriptions:
+To qualify for multi-tenant hosting rights and to run Windows 10 images on Azure, users must have one of the following subscriptions:

 -	Microsoft 365 E3/E5
 -	Microsoft 365 F3